elizabeth-poggie/elizabeth-poggie/_content/notes/01-user-interface-solution.md

 # Question 2 (2 points)

+## Question

-"Which CSS specificity rule beats all other rules?"
+Which CSS specificity rule beats all other rules?

-## Solution
+## Answer

 ```css
 !important